 Stakeholder input and background studies, including a market analysis by Colliers International informed the land use plan.
-Once adopted, the Port Drive Waterfront Master Plan will be included as a Schedule to the OCP and used to evaluate development applications, to guide rezoning projects, and to create development guidelines.
+Supplementing the Official Community Plan (OCP), this plan is used to evaluate development applications, to guide rezoning projects, and to create development guidelines.
+The OCP remains the City's guiding bylaw for considering new development, and where conflicts arise, the OCP takes precedence.